-Compliance Boguiromente omplia ance Questioned If no, provide details and

-Compliance Requirements Yes No N/A Costs management response.

-Α. Proposition A and Proposition C Local Return Funds

-1. Uses the State Controller's

-Uniform System of Accounts and

-Records or has established a

-separate Proposition A and

-Proposition C Local Transit

-Assistance Account for Local Ň

-Return purposes. Х

-2. Revenues received including

-allocations, project generated

-revenues and interest income was

-properly credited to the Proposition

-A and/or Proposition C Local Return Account. х

-3. Funds were expended with Metro's ^

-approval and were not substituted

-for property tax. x

-4. Timely use of funds.
-X X

-5. Administrative expenses are within ~

-the 20% cap. Х

-6. Expenditures that exceeded 25%

-of approved project budget have

-approved amended Project

-Description Form (Form A) or

-electronic equivalent. Х

-7. Annual Project Update Report

-(Form B) or electronic equivalent

-was submitted on time. Х

-8. Annual Expenditure Report (Form

-C) or electronic equivalent was

-submitted on time. Х

-9. Pavement Management System

-(PMS) is in place and being used

-for Street Maintenance or

-Improvement Projects v

-Expenditures.
-10. Local Return Account is credited X

-for reimbursable expenditures. х

-11. Where Proposition A funds were ~

-given, loaned or exchanged by one

-jurisdiction to another, the

-receiving jurisdiction has credited

-its Local Return Account with the

-funds received. Х

-12. Self-Certification was completed

-and submitted for Intelligent

-Transportation Systems projects

-and elements. Х
+In C omplia ance Questioned If no, provide details and Compliance Requirements Yes No N/A Costs management response.
+A. Proposition A and Proposition C Local Return Funds Uses the State Controller's Uniform System of Accounts and Records or has established a separate Proposition A and Proposition C Local Transit Assistance Account for Local Return purposes.
+X Revenues received including allocations, project generated revenues and interest income was properly credited to the Proposition A and/or Proposition C Local Return Account. n X Funds were expended with Metro's approval and were not substituted for property tax.
+X There were no PALRF expenditures in FY 2020/21.
+Timely use of funds.
+Administrative expenses are within the 20% cap.
+X X There were no administrative expenditures in FY 2020/21.
+6. Expenditures that exceeded 25% of approved project budget have approved amended Project Description Form (Form A) or electronic equivalent.
+X There were no PALRF expenditures in FY 2020/21.
+7. Annual Project Update Report (Form B) or electronic equivalent was submitted on time.
+X Annual Expenditure Report (Form C) or electronic equivalent was submitted on time.
+X 9.
+Pavement Management System (PMS) is in place and being used for Street Maintenance or Improvement Projects Expenditures.
+X Local Return Account is credited for reimbursable expenditures. Х 11.
+Where Proposition A funds were given, loaned or exchanged by one jurisdiction to another, the receiving jurisdiction has credited its Local Return Account with the funds received. Э X